 These things are quite different, and it understandably leads to the discussion in the paper getting confusing.
 It also makes it hard to interpret the exact rationale for the change in design for Experiment 2.
 Under the inhibitory-control-of-eye-movements story (presented in the rationale for the study), then maybe it is easier for participants to inhibit the strong bottom-up attention-drawing signal from the apple-boy, in order to look at the similarly-strong bottom-up attention-drawing signal from the present-boy.
 But it isn't obvious that this manipulation makes it easier to inhibit the affirmative meaning associated with "the boy who has no apples", which is the claim in the discussion.

 We thank the reviewer for these comments, and we will respond to both of them here.
 It was not initially our intention to strongly endorse the calculate-the-affirmative then negate account; rather, we intended to raise it as a possible explanation for the pattern of data seen.
 We do see how the reviewer could have interpreted our discussion as a making a stronger claim, which was an error on our part.
-Because our revised manuscript focuses primarily on the role of context in children’s processing of these sentences, we no longer explore this as a possible explanation for our data.
+Because our revised manuscript focuses primarily on the role of context in children’s processing of these sentences, we no longer explore such an account as a possible explanation for our data.

 We do believe that there may be some inhibition of a salient visual signal, and that this then poses a challenge for children’s overt responses to negative sentences.
 We raise the possibility that in certain contexts (such as the contexts set up by Experiment 1) these inhibitory demands might make negative sentences might be particularly difficulty for children to respond to.
-However, we agree with the reviewer that the pragmatics of negation are an important factor to consider, and this is the primary factor we focus on in our revised paper.
+This suggestion is now in the discussion, as opposed to being the primary organizing account of the manuscript.
+Instead, congruent with the reviewer’s comments, we believe that the pragmatics of negation are an important factor to consider, and this is the primary factor we focus on in our revised paper.

 To reiterate, in case of revisions, I do not think the authors make a good case for the relationship between their evidence and the argument that inhibition difficulties constrain children's understanding of negation.
 First, because I think their data provides evidence against an inhibition-of-the-affirmative account of adult processing.
 Second, because they are not very precise in explaining what sort of role inhibition might be playing in their theory.